 III.
 YOUR PRAYERS MUST BE DETAILED

-The Greek word for petition (enteuxis) appears only here and in 1Timothy 4:5 in all of the NT.
-It means, “to fall in with someone.”
+The Greek word for petition (enteuxis) means, “to fall in with someone.”
 The idea here is that one gets involved in terms of understanding the sinner’s plight.
 One does not pray for the lost with a cold, detached, mechanical attitude, but with love and concern regarding their future destiny.
 More specific than the first word examined for prayer, (proseuche), petition (enteuxis) denotes specific requests made to God by the believer.
 Requesting is therefore appropriate in prayer!
 Biblical prayer is more than adoration and worship (as important as that is)!
-Paul expects believers to include supplication, i.e. petitioning in their prayer life!
-Jesus underscores this in John 14:13-14:
+Paul expects believers to include supplication, i.e., petitioning in their prayer life!
+Jesus underscores this in John 14:13–14:

 By way of personal illustration, for years I have kept a running “yellow sheet” on my computer wherein I record requests and answers.
 May I suggest that you list your detailed petitions (that are biblically based with biblical values) on your smartphone.
 I have my old way of doing things, but I am sure there are good petition apps out there.
 The point is, God delights in answering detailed quantifiable petitions versus nebulous immeasurable flighty thoughts.
 This leads to the third point Paul makes in the passage:

 The Greek word used here for time (kairos) denotes a season of time, when it is found in Scripture coupled with this particular use of the Greek word all (panti).
 Better understood, there exists in this portion of our passage under study the literal idea of “every critical season.”
 An upcoming election certainly denotes a critical time both in the life of a public servant and in the course of a nation!
 The applied, general idea for elected officials, or any citizen for that matter, is that:

 We should be praying more when the pressure is the greatest!